Methodologies

 - Covers live OSRS counts, historical views, world lists, locations, world types, F2P and Members filters, and world level population views.

-- Highlights peaks and collects and uses world level data.
+- Highlights peaks and also offers world level data.

 Limitations

-- The filter area is visually heavy, and the design reads as older and niche.
+- The filter area is visually heavy, and the design feels older and niche.

-- The page can feel a little laggy, likely because it appears to pull directly from backend data without much obvious caching.
+- The page can feel a little laggy, likely because it is pulling backend data, which might need caching and partitioning.

 - World activity context would make the world level views more useful.